dugalex/KWinMoveAW/README.md

 ## Positions and Sizes
 The positions and sizes can be edited in `System Settings > Window Management > KWin Scripts` by clicking the gear icon on the right of the script.

+Application Blacklist will prevent moving the active window by accident if it's currently active but is one that should not be moved/resized.

 ![config](https://github.com/dugalex/KWinMoveAW/blob/main/images/gear.png)<br>
 ![config](https://github.com/dugalex/KWinMoveAW/blob/main/images/config.png)<br>
 > [!IMPORTANT]